DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-10-10-understanding_data_drift_what_why_matters_machine_learning.md

   teaser: /assets/images/data_science_2.jpg
   twitter_image: /assets/images/data_science_2.jpg
 keywords:
-- data drift
+- Data drift
-- machine learning models
+- Machine learning models
-- covariate drift
+- Covariate drift
-- concept drift
+- Concept drift
-- label drift
+- Label drift
 seo_description: This article explores data drift in machine learning, its types, and how changes in input data can affect model performance.
 It covers covariate, label, and concept drift, with real-world examples from finance and healthcare.
 seo_title: 'Understanding Data Drift in Machine Learning: Types and Impact'
 seo_type: article
 summary: This article explains the concept of data drift, focusing on how changes in data distribution affect machine learning model performance.
 We discuss the different types of data drift, such as covariate, label, and concept drift, providing examples from industries like finance and healthcare.
 tags:
-- Data Drift
+- Data drift
-- Machine Learning Models
+- Machine learning models
-- Covariate Drift
+- Covariate drift
-- Concept Drift
+- Concept drift
-- Label Drift
+- Label drift
 title: 'Understanding Data Drift: What It Is and Why It Matters in Machine Learning'
 ---